 Stick the kettle on and pour out about a pint of hot water and add the chicken stock cubes, give it a stir and leave it.

 Put a large frying pan on quite a high heat (3/4 of full power) add the marinated chicken and shake about until the chicken is evenly distributed over the pan.
-The oil from the chicken should be enough for this, but if not add a little more olive oil to the pan and shake again.
+The oil from the chicken should be enough for this, but if not add a little more olive oil to the pan and shake again and get online again.